 Referrals are made from local school guidance and administration, government agencies, such as but not limited to the Department of Juvenile Justice, Department of Social Services, SC Works, the Flexible Learning Center (Whitlock), Mental Health and the many participants that have received ACHIEVE's services in the past and know needy family or friends.
-A Spartanburg County District Three official labels ACHIEVE as "a dropout recovery program."

-ACHIEVE's mission, program design, goals and objectives all focus specifically on Spartanburg's socially and economically vulnerable youth.
+ACHIEVE's mission, program design, goals and objectives all focus specifically on the Upstates socially and economically vulnerable youth.
 A high school guidance counselor says, "These young adults and teens need continued support and often a little 'push' to continue their education, similar to a high school setting.
 Without ACHIEVE, no other programs would be available in Spartanburg County to offer these services to our former students."